Ashwin7mak/qbui/ui/README.md

     You will enter an interactive prompt to generate a 2048-bit RSA private key and a CSR that has all the information you choose to enter at the prompts.
-(Note: Common Name is where you'll want to put the domain name you'll be using to access your site.)
+(Note: Common Name is where you'll want to put the domain name you'll be using to access your site. e.g., quickbase-dev.com)

   b) Generate a self-signed certificate (the below expires in 10 years):

     openssl req -newkey rsa:2048 -new -nodes -x509 -days 3650 -keyout private.pem -out cert.pem

-LOCALHOST CONFIGURATION
+### LOCALHOST CONFIGURATION

 Caution should be taken with your private key.
 The following highlights a recommended approach as to how a developer's localhost environment could be configured.
 How other run-time environments like QA, E2E and PROD/AWS are configured/implemented will most likely differ